 If the accountant hasn’t already, they must complete 150 semester hours of education.
 While earning a bachelor’s degree, they will receive 120 hours of education.

-- Enroll in an integrated five-year professional accounting school or program leading to a master’s degree in accounting.
+- Enroll in an integrated five-year professional accounting school or program, leading to a master’s degree in accounting

-The CPA Exam consists of four sections:
+The exam consists of four sections:

-- Financial Accounting and Reporting.
+- Financial Accounting and Reporting

-- Business Environment and Concepts.
+- Business Environment and Concepts

-- Auditing and Attestation.
+- Auditing and Attestation

 The total allotted time for these tests is 14 hours.
 About half of the candidates that take the CPA Exam do not pass.

-The state requirements have multiple components, including:
+The state licensing requirements have multiple components, including:

-- Social Security Number.
+- Social Security Number

 How to select an accountant or CPA

 Just as you would research a mechanic, dentist, or contractor, you should also do your research when choosing an accountant or CPA.
 Here’s a list we’ve compiled to help you in your analysis.

 Referrals from friends and family